Emergency fund

 - Food insecurity, water scarcity and population growth

-Every hour counts!
+Every hour matters!

 Eruption of the Nyiragongo volcano!